tartagalensis/tartagalensis/README.md

 - 🤓 Political scientist (soon Political Scientist ^ 2) and data Scientist
-- 💪 Currently working at Ministerio del Interior (Argentina)
+- 💪 Data Scientist and Data Team Coordinator at [Ministerio del Interior (Argentina)](https://www.argentina.gob.ar/interior)
 - 💪💪 Also working as a freelance
-- Passionate about data (specially politics and sports)
+- ❤️ Passionate about data (specially politics and sports)